MichaelCurrin/learn-to-code/en/topics/scripting_languages/Python/README.md

 ### Python 2

-Only if you _really_ need to use it, since Python 2 was deprecated on 1 Jan 2020.
+Only if you _really_ need to use thid, since Python 2 was deprecated on 1 Jan 2020 (after it was first sort-of deprecated in 2015).

 Example usage for installing a custom version of Python 2: